RSI divergences are a popular day trading chart pattern.

 As an alternative, trading using fibonacci to get the entry point is also a good option.

-To close our trade we wait for a decent risk/return ratio when the price makes new highs, or we wait for a divergence appearing in the opposite direction.
+To close our trade we wait for a decent risk/return ratio when the price makes new highs, or we wait for a divergence to appear in the opposite direction.

 And that’s it.